|site search by freefind|

 from left to right: Tatiane Beduschi, Georg Everwand, Christine Venjakob, Julia Tiede, Christoph Scherber, Verena Rösch, Urs Kormann and Claudia Normann.
 Not on this picture yet: Kristy Udy, Hannah Reininghaus.

-We are currently setting up a new small-scale grassland biodiversity experiment in Göttingen.
-This research complements approaches used within the framework of the Jena Experiment, a large long-term biodiversity experiment (see below).
+We have use a variety of approaches to study effects of biodiversity on multitrophic interactions in grassland biodiversity experiments, e.g. within the framework of the Jena Experiment, a large long-term biodiversity experiment (see below).

 Established field experiments in Göttingen (left) and Jena (right), August/September 2014.